-Transfer Credit: Ph.D. students who have earned a master's degree in a STEM field will receive an automatic bulk transfer of twenty-four graduate course credits toward SEAS's total graded coursework credit requirement.
+Transfer Credit: Ph.D. students who have earned a master's degree in a STEM field will receive an automatic bulk transfer of twenty-four (24) graduate course credits toward SEAS's total graded coursework credit requirement.

-• Ph.D. students who have earned a master's degree in a non-STEM field will receive an automatic bulk transfer of twelve graduate course credits toward SEAS's total graded coursework credit requirement.
-Students who receive a bulk transfer of credit may not transfer any additional credits toward the Ph.D. degree.

-- At least 6 additional credits of graded, graduate-level SYS coursework must be taken at UVA (i.e., they cannot be transferred).
+- Ph.D. students who have earned a master's degree in a non-STEM field will receive an automatic bulk transfer of twelve (12) graduate course credits toward SEAS's total graded coursework credit requirement.
+Students who receive a bulk transfer of credit may not transfer any additional credits toward the Ph.D. degree. - At least six (6) additional credits of graded, graduate-level SYS coursework must be taken at UVA (i.e., they cannot be transferred).
 A minimum grade of "B" is required. - Ph.D. students entering without a Master's degree that have previously taken graduate level courses may transfer a maximum of six graduate course credits into their program of study. - Only courses with a grade of B or better that have not been applied toward another degree may be transferred.
-The request for credit transfer must include the following documents: a completed Request Approval of Transfer Credits form, a description of course content and level, and an official transcript.
-The documents are provided to the SIE Student Services Coordinator to facilitate processing of the request.
-If the student is already admitted into a UVA program, then the request for credit transfer must be preapproved before the course is taken. - Whether any individual transfer course counts toward our PhD degree Foundations Courses is determined by the Graduate Director.
-If a student has already taken a course equivalent to a Foundations course, they may petition the graduate director for credit.
+The request for credit transfer must include the following: a completed Request Approval of Transfer Credits form, a description of course content and level, and an official transcript.
+The documents are uploaded with the form submission.
+If the student is already admitted into a UVA program, then the request for credit transfer must be pre-approved before the course is taken. - Whether any individual transfer course counts toward our Ph.D. degree Foundations Courses is determined by the Graduate Program Director.
+If a student has already taken a course equivalent to a Foundations Course, they may petition the graduate program director for credit.
 Students that received automatic bulk transfer credits that are applied towards SEAS's credit requirements must complete the SE Coursework Petition Form receive credit towards their degree program requirements.
 Other transfer coursework taken in another STEM program will count towards elective credits.

-Students are encouraged to take additional courses beyond those required for graduation, and work with their PhD advisor and committee in selecting coursework.
+Students are encouraged to take additional courses beyond those required for graduation, and work with their Ph.D. advisor and committee in selecting coursework.

-Please refer to the UVA Graduate Record for more information: https://records.ureg.virginia.edu/content.php?catoid=62&navoid=5418#transfer-credit.
+Please refer to the UVA Graduate Record for more information: https://records.ureg.virginia.edu/content.php?catoid=68&navoid=6125#transfer-credit.